Negotiating salary can feel awkward, but it’s a big factor in your long-term earnings.

 Once you’ve received a tentative or official job offer, entering into salary negotiations is both recommended and expected as the next step.

-She suggests that if the initial offer is lower than you expected, approach the conversation with a collaborative spirit by saying:
+If the initial offer is lower than you expected, approach the conversation with a collaborative spirit by saying:

 “Thank you so much for the offer, I was really hoping for a number closer to X based on my understanding of the role.
 What can we do to close the gap?”